Primary Contacts at AALL

 This Coordinator's Handbook was prepared to assist you.
 Here you'll find information that will ensure a successful educational program and provide a positive experience for you, your speakers, and your program's attendees.
 It will be updated throughout the year as more resources become available.

 Members of the Annual Meeting Program Committee (AMPC) are available to answer your questions or help in any way.
-In particular, an AMPC member has been designated as your liaison.
+In particular, an AMPC member has been designated as your program's liaison.
 Members of the AMPC come from a variety of library types and backgrounds, but all work as a team to ensure that Annual Meeting programs meet the needs of all AALL members - please contact your liaison or any AMPC member when you have a question.
 Association staff are available to help you as well.

 Developing useful and relevant educational programs is quite a challenge for our diverse organization.
-With over 5,000 members operating in a number of different types of libraries and performing the full range of responsibilities of the modern law library, AALL constantly strives to offer educational opportunities to meet ever-changing needs.
+With approximately 5,000 members operating in a number of different types of libraries and performing the full range of responsibilities of the modern law library, AALL constantly strives to offer educational opportunities to meet ever-changing needs.
 Your role as a coordinator is crucial to the success of the Annual Meeting and Conference.

 Congratulations again.
 We look forward to working closely with you during the upcoming year.